Skip to main

 Apply to Elevate: What You Need to Know

 After you have submitted your application to McDaniel and received notification of acceptance, you can begin the process of registering for accommodations at McDaniel and applying to Elevate and other fee-based programs.
 Elevate provides comprehensive support, so spaces are limited.
+Spots are awarded on a first-come, first-served basis, determined by the date of receipt of your $250 Elevate program deposit.

-• March 1: Elevate application due
+• March 1: Elevate application Preferred Deadline

 • March 1 - April 15: Interviews scheduled